catalyst-cloud/catalystcloud-docs/source/billing.rst

 FAQ
 ***

-Why the amount cost are different from the separate billng script and dashboard?
+Why are amounts shownby separate billing script different from the dashboard?
 ================================================================================

-Because GST is not includeded in the billing script when doing separated billing.
+GST is not included in the billing script when doing separated billing while it is included in the dashboard costs.